plone/Products.PlacelessTranslationService/Products/PlacelessTranslationService/readme.txt

    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307, USA

-**WARNING**

-These docs are pretty sketchy, I'm just putting down what I know and find out in case it helps other people in their travels.
-Hopefully people who know lots about this will email me corrections or elaborations to these docs or commit them direct to CVS.
-Apologies for any inaccuracies or missing information.

--- chris@simplistix.co.uk 01-Jul-2004

-**WARNING**

 What is PlacelessTranslationService?